 Some experts argue that the submarine detection distances are supposedly small and therefore “large effective distances are not needed”.
 One cannot agree with this.
 Even during a collision at the “dagger distance”, during the maneuvering process during the battle, the distance between the submarines is very likely to increase (and the US Navy submarines specially worked out the distance gap with the care of effective torpedoes).

 The difference in the effectiveness of the foreign and domestic approach is a “sniper rifle” against the “pistol”, and given the fact that the distance and conditions of the battle are not determined by us - the result of this “comparison” in battle is obvious - in most cases we will be shot (including in the presence in the ammunition of our submarines "promising" (but with outdated ideology) torpedoes).

-In addition, it is also necessary to dispel the fallacy of some experts that “torpedoes are not needed against surface targets, since there are rockets. ” From the moment the submarine’s first missile (RCC) emerges from the water, the submarine not only loses its secrecy, but becomes the target of an enemy anti-submarine attack.
-Given their high efficiency, the PKR salvo puts the submarine on the brink of destruction.
-Under these conditions, the ability to perform a covert torpedo attack of surface ships from long distances becomes one of the requirements for modern and future submarines.
+In addition, it is also necessary to dispel the misconception of some experts that “torpedoes are not needed against surface targets, because there are rockets. " From the moment the first missile (ASM) emerges from the water, the submarine does not just lose stealth, but becomes an object of attack aviation enemy anti-submarine weapons.
+Given their high efficiency, a salvo of anti-ship missiles puts submarines on the brink of destruction.
+Under these conditions, the ability to carry out a covert torpedo attack by surface ships from long distances becomes one of the requirements for modern and promising submarines.